subnero1/website/products/wnc-m25msm3.md

 section_id: products
 ---

-## Silver Edition Multi-channel Configuration Modem
+## Multi-channel Configuration Modem

-The Subnero underwater modems provide options for customization and extension at many levels.
+Subnero underwater modems provide options for customization and extension at many levels.
 For many applications, it is often a requirement to record synchronized signals from multiple hydrophones in addition to the regular communication channel.
 Subnero's multi-channel modems, with multiple receiving channels provide this capability thereby enabling a plethora of new applications.

 ## Key Features